achelminska/achelminska/README.md

 ## 🧠 About Me

 Hey!
-I'm **Aleksandra** — a final-year IT student at WSB-NLU in the Netherlands, building things with intention.
+I'm **Aleksandra** — a final-year IT student at WSB-NLU in Poland, building things with intention.

 From shift management systems in Clean Architecture to Laravel marketplaces and WPF desktop apps — I care a lot about *why* code works, not just *that* it works.